Correcting exponentiality test for binned earthquake magnitudes: Introduction

 These two numerical experiments show that:

-\begin{enumerate} \item Dithering with uniform noise does not restore the original exponential distribution of magnitudes, as it introduces a systematic deviation; \item This deviation causes an overestimation of the magnitude of completeness $M_c$, which worsens with larger catalog sizes; \item The power of the Lilliefors test to detect the deviation increases with catalog size and bin width. \end{enumerate}
+\begin{enumerate} \item Dithering with uniform noise does not restore the original exponential distribution of magnitudes, as it introduces a systematic deviation; \item This deviation causes an overestimation of the magnitude of completeness $M_c$, which worsens with larger catalog sizes; \item For a fixed significance level, increasing catalog size and bin width leads to a higher rejection probability for the Lilliefors test, as larger samples provide more information and wider bins induce stronger deviations from the exponential model, thus increasing the power of the test. \end{enumerate}

-The apparently correct estimation of $M_c=M_{\min}$ (Table \ref{Tab:Mc_Sizes}) and the low rejection rates at low-to-intermediate catalog sizes (Table \ref{Tab:Rejection_Rates}) is an artefact caused by two opposing effects compensating each other, i.e. smoothing by dithering and the statistical power of the Lilliefors test.
+The apparently correct estimation of $M_c=M_{\min}$ (Table \ref{Tab:Mc_Sizes}) and the low rejection probability at low-to-intermediate catalog sizes (Table \ref{Tab:Rejection_Rates}) is an artefact caused by two opposing effects compensating each other, i.e. smoothing by dithering and the statistical power of the Lilliefors test.
 For catalog sizes of a few thousand events, the uniform noise smooths the geometric distribution sufficiently well that the deviations from the exponential model are too small for the Lilliefors test to detect, so the null hypothesis is not rejected.
 As the catalog size increases, however, the test gains statistical power and begins to detect the systematic deviations introduced by the uniform dithering, causing a growing number of rejections and an increase in the estimated $M_c$.